atkinsroy/HPESimpliVity/README.md

 All cmdlets are written as advanced cmdlets, with comment-based help and the majority have the ability to accept the output from another cmdlet as input.
 Most cmdlets that show information have parameters to limit the number of objects returned.
 The cmdlets have been written to adhere to the current recommendations with the REST API.
 For example, limiting the number of records when returning virtual machines and backup objects.

-Most "Get" commands display default properties; Use Format-List or Select-Object to show all properties.
+Most "Get" commands display default properties.
+Use Format-List or Select-Object to show all the properties.
 For example:

 ```powershell
     PS C:\> Connect-SVT -OVC 192.168.1.11 -Credential $Cred